meganz/mpenc_doc/source/background.rst

 Security properties
 ===================

-What security properties do we want?
-We consider this in an abstract way, then methodically apply our conclusions to different specific cases.

-In any system, we produce and consume information.
+In any information network, we produce and consume information.
 This could be explicit (e.g. contents) or implicit (e.g. metadata).
 From this very general observation, we can suggest a few fundamental security properties:

 **Efficiency**.
-  *Nobody* should be able to cause anyone to spend resources (i.e. time, memory, or bandwidth) much greater than what the initiator spent.
+  Nobody should be able to cause anyone to spend resources (i.e. time, memory, or bandwidth) much greater than what the initiator spent.

 **Authenticity**
   Information should be associated with a proof, either explicit or implicit,